brooklynrail/brooklynrail-platform/content/events/2023/09/maɬni-–-towards-the-ocean-towards-the-shore-2020.md

 ---
 title: maɬni – towards the ocean, towards the shore (2020)
-deck: A film by Sky Hopkina
+deck: A film by Sky Hopinka
-summary: On Indigenous Peoples' Day, join us for a screening of maɬni – towards the ocean, towards the shore (2020) by Sky Hopkina.
+summary: On Indigenous Peoples' Day, join us for a screening of maɬni – towards the ocean, towards the shore (2020) by Sky Hopinka.
 Register to receive a 24-hour access link to the film.
 date: 2023-10-09T00:00:00-0500
 end_date: 2023-10-09T23:59:00-0500